Flagfin cardinalfish

-The flagfin cardinalfish (Jaydia truncata) is a species of ray-finned fish from the cardinalfish family, Apogonidae.
+The flagfin cardinalfish (Jaydia truncata) is a species of ray-finned fish from the cardinalfish family of Apogonidae.
 It is an Indo-Pacific species which is found from the Red Sea and the Persian Gulf to Australia and Japan.
 It is associated with reefs in the inshore waters and continental shelf where occurs at depths from the surface to 132 m and is a nocturnal species.
 It is the type species of the genus Jaydia.